open-quantum-safe/liboqs-cpp/README.md

 `cmake ..; make -j 4`

-The above commands build all examples in `examples`, i.e. `examples/kem` and `examples/sig`, assuming the CMake build system is available on the user's platform.
+The above commands build all examples in `examples`, i.e. `examples/kem` and `examples/sig`, assuming the CMake build system is available on your platform.
 Replace the `-j 4` flag with your processor's number of cores, e.g. use `-j 8` if your system has 8 cores.
 To build only a specific example, e.g. `examples/kem`, specify the target as the argument of the `make` command, such as